 The Sanmachi Suji area is where you will find several of Takayama`s old sake breweries.
 You will easily spot them as they have sugidama (decorated balls made of cedar branches) in front of their entrances.
 Sake is one of Takayama’s specialties, and at some breweries, you can buy small samples of sakes to bring back home.
 The perfect gift to bring back to your loved ones!

 If you get tired of walking, you can always jump on a rickshaw and let someone else do the heavy walking for you.
-A half an hour guided rickshaw tour for two people cost about 5000 Yen = 45 us$.
+Half an hour guided rickshaw tour for two people cost about 5000 Yen = 45 us$.

 Several of the old houses are open to visitors, giving you a glimpse of the Edo Period and how it was inside a typical merchant home.
 We really enjoyed visiting these three houses: